 - We will continue to promote the change that maximizes customer value.

-- We will realize a prosperous society that ensures safety, security, efficiency, and equality beyond DX.
+- We will realize a prosperous society that ensures security, safety, efficiency and fairness beyond DX.

 Digital Transformation is an opportunity for Improvement